TempBEV: Improving Learned BEV Encoders with Combined Image and BEV Space Temporal Aggregation: Conclusion

 \section{Conclusion}

 In this paper, we presented a survey and a comparative study on temporal aggregation mechanisms for BEV encoders.
 Based on the gained insights, we proposed TempBEV, a novel BEV model that combines recurrent aggregation in BEV space with parallel aggregation in image space.
 An optical flow encoder is used to extract temporal stereo features directly from pairs of subsequent camera frames in image space.
 Experiments show that TempBEV provides a significant increase in performance by using a simple optical flow encoder, with further potential to be expected from more sophisticated approaches.
 The results suggest a synergy effect between temporal aggregation in different representations, making a strong case for combined aggregation in both image space and BEV space.
+We validated our hypothesis based on the BEVFormer model, which is commonly used for BEV encoding \cite{hu2023uniad, yuan2024streammapnet}, and expect similar synergy effects when applied to other state of the art BEV encoders.